-Figure 6.6—Basic Network Reference Model
+Figure 6.7—Basic Network Reference Model

 Figure 6 presents the Basic Network Reference Model.
 Solid lines represent the interfaces representing the data plane and connecting ports, while dotted lines show the flow of control and management information.
 This NRM is the foundation for further refinements and includes the basic differentiation between functional entities and the reference points for their communication.
-The Basic NRM is composed of four main elements: i) the Terminal (TE), ii) the Access Network (AN), iii) the Access Router (AR), and iv) the Subscription Service (SS).
+The Basic NRM is composed of five main elements: i) the Terminal (TE), ii) the Access Network (AN), iii) the Access Router (AR), iv) the Subscription Service (SS), and v) the Network Management Service (NMS).

-As depicted in Figure 6, the TE, AN, and AR each contain a control entity, which is denoted by Controller (Ctrl).
-Each of the three elements has its own specific controller.
+The NMS comprises the services for operation, administration and maintenance of the access network.
+As depicted in Figure7, the TE, AN, and AR each contain a control entity, which is denoted by Ctrl.
+Each of the three elements has its own specific control.

-Note - The access router is a logical functional unit with various options for implementation depending of the design and architecture of the access router controller.
+Note - The access router is a logical functional unit with various options for implementation depending of the design and architecture of the access router control.

-Note - Please note that currently no assumptions are made regarding the ownership of the functional units.
-Access Network, Subscription Service, and Access Router may belong to the same operator, or may be distributed among three distinct operators.

 Functional entities

 Terminal

 The terminal is a mobile device that seeks connectivity to a communication infrastructure to get access to communication services.
-The terminal contains a terminal interface providing the physical port for network connectivity, and eventually deploys a terminal controller for dealing with particular parameters and configurations conveyed by the control and management interface.
+The terminal contains a terminal interface providing the physical port for network connectivity, and eventually deploys a terminal control for dealing with particular parameters and configurations conveyed by the control and management interface.

-Access network
+Access Network

 The access network consists of the nodes of attachment providing the physical ports toward the terminals and the backhaul for connecting the nodes of attachment toward the access router.
-The access network may deploy a dedicated access network controller for configuration and management of the elements inside the access network as well as exchange of control and management information with both the terminal and access router.
+The access network may deploy a dedicated access network control for configuration and management of the elements inside the access network as well as exchange of control and management information with both the terminal and access router.
+As a central controller, ANC acts as an element manager providing management on network elements that connect to it, namely access network elements, terminal, and access router.

-Access router
+Access Router

 The access router terminates the layer 2 connectivity to the terminal by realizing the anchor for network layer communication toward the terminal side.
-The access router contains an access router interface that establishes the physical port of the connectivity toward the access network, and may eventually include a dedicated access router controller that handles and exchanges layer management information and configurations.
-With a dedicated access router controller, the access router becomes a logical functional unit with various implementation options for the controller and the packet forwarding engine attached to the access router interface.
+The access router contains an access router interface that establishes the physical port of the connectivity toward the access network, and may eventually include a dedicated access router control that handles and exchanges layer management information and configurations.
+With a dedicated access router control, the access router becomes a logical functional unit with various implementation options for the control and the packet forwarding engine attached to the access router interface.

-Subscription service
+Subscription Service

 The subscription service provides authentication, authorization, and accounting services as well as user-specific policies to the terminal, the access network, and the access router.
 The subscription service usually contains a database containing all the subscription-specific information.
 Multiple subscription services may be interlinked with each other for roaming users, i.e. for subscribers, who make use of resources of networks not belonging to their own business.

+Network Management Service

+The Network Management Service consists of the functions, which allows the operator of an access network to configure the access network infrastructure, manage functions related to the interaction between multiple network elements, monitor the usage and correct operation of the access network and to perform tests for detection, determination and correction of faults.
+Network Elements (NEs) are those entities in the NRM, which forward user data.
+A NMS exists in every access network, however the kind of implementation and sophistication widely varies and depends of the size of the network and particular operational requirements.

 Reference Points